Samsung Galaxy A22: Hardware

-The phone has 4 GB RAM + 64 GB internal storage and 4/6/8GB RAM + 128GB internal storage configurations, internal storage can be expanded further by installing a microSD card.
+The phone has 4 GB RAM + 64 GB internal storage and 4/6/8 GB RAM + 128 GB internal storage configurations, internal storage can be expanded further by installing a microSD card.
 The device supports 5G, 4G LTE, Wi-Fi, Bluetooth and GPS/ A-GPS.
 There is a speaker, a USB Type-C port and a 3.5 mm audio jack at the bottom.
-It has a 5000mAh non-removable battery with 15W fast charging support.
+It has a 5000 mAh non-removable battery with 15 W fast charging support.

-The phone has a 6.6 inch PLS TFT LCD display with 20:9 aspect ratio, 1080x2400 resolution, ~399 ppi pixel density and 90 Hz refresh rate.
+The phone has a 6.6-inch PLS TFT LCD display with 20:9 aspect ratio, 1080x2400 resolution, ~399 ppi pixel density and 90 Hz refresh rate.

 The phone has a triple camera setup with a 48 MP main camera, a 5 MP wide-angle camera and a 2 MP depth sensor.
 There is an 8 MP front-facing camera located in the V-shaped notch of the display.

 Software

-Samsung Galaxy A22 5G runs on Android 11 and One UI Core 3.1.
+The phone shipped with Android 11 and One UI 3.1.
+It contains many new camera feature improvements such as improved touch autofocus and auto exposure controller and improved Single Take feature and software implementations such as Object Eraser, Multi Mic Recording, Eye Comfort Shield, Private Share and others.

+In May 2022, the One UI 4.1 update based on Android 12 began rolling out to all Galaxy A22 5G devices.
+It focuses on customization, privacy, and access to Samsung's expanding ecosystem.
+It has also brought minor changes; however, it did introduce features like Smart Calendar, added option to choose how much virtual RAM is desired (from 2, 4, 6 or 8 GB), redesigned palette picker, Smart Widgets, separate Left/Right audio balance, extra brightness toggle, Pro Mode on more cameras, Night Mode portraits, and other minor changes.
+As of July 2023, the A22 5G also supports updating to Android 13.